 In this section, we talk about how interoperable data and platforms allow for exchange of health information and analytics that help increase the speed and effectiveness of health interventions.
 The case studies fall under two categories:

-For instance, achieving interoperability requires changes in clinical documentation practices at the organization and user level, as well as complex interfaces among clinical IT systems, even when standards are in place.
+For instance, achieving interoperability requires changes in clinical documentation practices at the organisation and user level, as well as complex interfaces among clinical IT systems, even when standards are in place.
 Building its e-health system from the ground up, before providers had a chance to invest in their own electronic systems, Estonia may have benefited from early adoption.
-Australia and the Netherlands represent a more typical scenario where multiple legacy systems, EHR platforms, and organization-specific conventions have evolved as barriers to interoperability.
-To support interoperability, all three countries have implemented a system of unique IDs for patients, providers, and organizations, as well as strict authentication rules.
+Australia and the Netherlands represent a more typical scenario where multiple legacy systems, EHR platforms and organisation-specific conventions have evolved as barriers to interoperability.
+To support interoperability, all three countries have implemented a system of unique IDs for patients, providers and organisations, as well as strict authentication rules.

 Initially, the e-health system had four major components:

-Availability of technical expertise, continued commitment from the government, and the public’s digital literacy and trust in the government enabled Estonia to realize its e-government vision.
+Availability of technical expertise, continued commitment from the government and the public’s digital literacy and trust in the government enabled Estonia to realise its e-government vision.
 An entirely new legal framework was required to support e-health, including mandated use of EHRs by providers, compulsory citizen ID cards, and data security and access requirements.

 As of 2015, the total cost of Estonia’s national e-health project was approximately US$3 million.18 This equates to about US$10 per patient record, considerably lower than in other developed countries.19

-Having built a centralized data architecture and secure environment for data exchange, Estonia was well-poised to introduce additional e-health initiatives:
+Having built a centralised data architecture and secure environment for data exchange, Estonia was well-poised to introduce additional e-health initiatives:

-Going forward, connecting the centralized database with other systems presents new opportunities:
+Going forward, connecting the centralised database with other systems presents new opportunities: